 12. Addresses of Members

 Every Member shall give notice of his/her postal address or any alteration thereof to the Secretary who shall register the same.
-If any Member fails to give notice of alteration of his/her address, the Secretary may insert his/her new address in the register in lieu of the existing registered address..
+If any Member fails to give notice of alteration of his/her address, the Secretary may insert his/her new address in the register in lieu of the existing registered address.
 Members may also give notice of their facsimile number and/or Email address and these shall be duly registered by the Secretary.

 13. Notices

-1) Any notice given or made to a person pursuant to this Constitution must be Either:
+1) Any notice given or made to a person pursuant to this Constitution must be either:

 (i) In writing and given or made by;